mrn-aglic/datapipelines-airflow-book/chapter18/README.md

 # Chapter 18 - GCP

-Most of this Readme is taken directly from the book [GitHub repo](https://github.com/BasPH/data-pipelines-with-apache-airflow).

 Note that for setting up gke cluster, I had to run the command:
 ```shell
 gcloud services enable container.googleapis.com